-Generally, the earlier hair loss begins, the more severe the baldness will become.
+Generally, the earlier hair loss starts, the more severe it will become.

 What are the symptoms of baldness?

 Depending on the type, the symptoms of baldness will vary.
-There are several types of baldness including:
+There are male and female types of baldness:

 - Alopecia areata.
-This hair loss disorder is characterized by sudden loss of hair in one particular area.
+This hair loss disorder is characterized by sudden loss of hair, most commonly in small patches.
 The hair grows back after several months.
 However, if all body hair is suddenly lost, regrowth may not happen.
 The exact cause of this type of hair loss is unknown.
-There is a genetic link as well as a link with autoimmune conditions and allergies.
-If hair loss is complete on the scalp, it is called alopecia totalis, and if all body hair is lost, it is called alopecia universalis.
+Researchers believe that this type of hair loss is due to an autoimmune condition.
+Alopecia areata is usually seen as small areas of hair loss.
+If hair loss is complete on the scalp, it is called alopecia totalis.
+If all body hair is lost, it's called alopecia universalis.

 - Scarring or cicatricial alopecia.
 Scarred areas may prevent the hair from growing back.
 Scarring may happen from burns, injury, or X-ray therapy.
 However, other types of scarring that may cause hair loss can be caused by diseases.
 These include lupus, bacterial or fungal skin infections, lichen planus, sarcoidosis, tuberculosis, or skin cancer.